-We currently have the option to purchase from GasLog: (i) the GasLog Glasgow within 36 months after GasLog notifies our board of directors of her acceptance by her charterers and (ii) the GasLog Houston within 30 days after GasLog notifies us that the vessel has commenced its multi-year charter with Shell.
+Pursuant to our announced agreement with GasLog to purchase the Methane Becki Anne, we currently have the option to purchase from GasLog: (i) the GasLog Glasgow within 36 months after GasLog notifies our board of directors of her acceptance by her charterers and (ii) the GasLog Houston within 30 days after GasLog notifies us that the vessel has commenced its multi-year charter with Shell.
 In each case, our option to purchase is at fair market value as determined pursuant to the omnibus agreement.
-Our options to acquire the Methane Becki Anne and the Methane Julia Louise expired in March 2018, while the options to acquire the GasLog Genoa and the GasLog Hong Kong expired in April 2018.
+Our option to acquire the Methane Julia Louise expired in March 2018, while the options to acquire the GasLog Genoa and the GasLog Hong Kong expired in April 2018.